This Land is Your Land

 Once settled in, I started riding my bike on the greenway paths that are laid out along the various creeks and rivers in the area.
 As I quickly learned, it rarely rains in Colorado, yet there are many creek beds and rivers that shape the landscape due to snowmelt every year.

 Being from Missouri, I had never really thought about water before: I was always surrounded by rivers, creeks, and lakes.
-But Colorado is very different; water is a precious resource and water rights are hotly contested.
+But Colorado is very different; it is a high-desert and water is a precious resource where water rights are hotly contested.

 As I rode along these creeks, I started thinking about those who lived on this land before me.
 The landmarks of the gold rush are all around these paths (in fact I often see people panning for gold in the creeks as a hobby) but what about the native people before the rush to strip the earth of resources?

 The town where I live, Wheat Ridge, is literally that: a ridge above Clear Creek that was used mainly for farming before becoming a town.
 Standing at the top of the ridge overlooking the creek and Interstate 70, I can easily imagine native people staring at the mountains out to the west just as I do today.